 Because even adults are works in progress, anyone can change course.
 Even children who have experienced hardship can heal and thrive.

 Watch out for your child’s physical health.
-Is she eating well and getting enough sleep?
+Is your child eating well and getting enough sleep?
 Is your family limiting screens in the evening to improve sleep quality?
 Physical health has a huge impact on our emotional wellness and vice versa.

 Most importantly, talk openly about your own emotions.
 Share how you are feeling (“I’m really frustrated right now.”) and how you cope with it (“I’m going to listen to some music to help me calm down.”).
 Your child needs to know that emotions are not a sign of weakness and that it’s normal to share your feelings with people you trust.

-If they don’t already know the names for their emotions, help give them the words.
+If they don’t already know the names for their emotions, help give your child the words.
 But it’s important to ask—not assume—how they feel.
 You might say, “Are you feeling hurt about not being invited to that party?”
 Not, “You must feel hurt about not being invited.”

 Teach coping skills.
 Activities like yoga, art, writing in a journal or going for a walk are just a few ways to deal with emotions in a healthy way.

 Empower your child to be a problem solver.
 Learning how to solve their own problems can boost kids’ self-esteem and lower stress.
-If your child is dealing with a conflict, ask how she thinks it should be resolved.
-Give her the chance to fix it her way, and when you follow up, ask permission before sharing your advice.
+If your child is dealing with a conflict, ask how they think it should be resolved.
+Give your child the chance to fix it their way, and when you follow up, ask permission before sharing your advice.

-Just as we schedule well-child visits to protect our kids’ physical health and wellness, we need to be proactive about emotional wellness.
+Just as we schedule well-child visits to protect our kids’ physical health and wellness, we need to be proactive about their emotional wellness.
 This goes for kids and parents alike.
-It’s hard to give your child the support he needs if you’re stressed and struggling yourself.
+It’s hard to give your child the support they need if you’re stressed and struggling yourself.

 - Prioritize sleep.